Finnaware/Finn-Pokelatro/README.md

 19. Mime Jr. as Mime
 20. Furfrou as Credit Card
 21. Honedge as Ceremonial Dagger
-22. ??? as Banner
+22. Chimecho as Banner
 23. Steelix as Mystic Summit
 24. Geodude as Marble Joker
 25. Sinistea as Loyalty Card
 26. Rowlet as 8 Ball
 27. Missingno. as Misprint
 28. Dusclops as Dusk
-29. ??? as Raised Fist
+29. Annihilape as Raised Fist
 30. Mr. Mime as Chaos the Clown
 31. Omanyte as Fibonacci
 32. Aggron as Steel Joker
 33. Gengar as Scary Face
 34. Gastly as Abstract Joker
-35. ??? as Delayed Gratification
+35. Klink as Delayed Gratification
 36. Lopunny as Hack
 37. Klefki as Pareidolia
 38. Mankey as Gros Michel